thomazach/POCS-moxa-build/README.md

 #### `logger`
 This module is the system wide logging object, called `astroLogger`.
 It supports colored logs and inherits python's `logging.Logger` object, and is used in the same way.
 When initializing the logger, please use `logger = astroLogger(color_enabled=True)` for consistency.
 Log files are located in `/logger/logs/`, and each python file is given its own log file.
 #### `mount`
 This mount module is designed for the [CEM40](https://www.ioptron.com/product-p/c401a1.htm).
 This mount uses the serial [iOptron RS-232 Command Language V3.10](https://www.ioptron.com/v/ASCOM/RS-232_Command_Language2014V310.pdf).
 The mount module uses this command language along with pyserial to control the mount.
 After core writes a target instance to `current_target.pickle`, it executes the mount module which will then establish communication with the mount, start an ongoing loop and read the pickle file.
 If the target instance's `cmd` attribute is `'slew to target'` the mount will unpark, go to the home position, slew to the specified coordinates in the pickle file, and start tracking.
 It will then change the pickle files `cmd` attribute to `'take images'` and call the `cameras` module.
+If the specific mount module/package has tracking correction or guiding set up, this module will also plate solve result images and perform corrections accordingly.
 The mount loop will end and park the mount after the cameras have finished taking images.
 #### `cameras`
 The camera module uses the [gphoto2](http://gphoto.org/) command line interface to control the cameras.
 After it is called by the mount module, it reads the pickle file to make sure that the command is `'take images'`, at which point it automatically detects the cameras, and takes an "observation," which is several long exposure images on both cameras using multiprocessing.
 The specifics of the observation are determined by the `camera_settings` attribute in the pickle file.
 The images are stored to the `images` directory with timestamped directories.
 Once both multiprocesses have finished, the module sets the `cmd` attribute of the pickle file to `'observation complete'` and exits.
 This command signals the mount module to park, and once parked the mount module issues a command that tells core to send the next target to observe.
 #### `arduino`